 A dispute must be filed no later than six (6) months after the alleged violation of the Transfer Policy.
 In the case where a Registrar of Record alleges that a transfer was in violation of this Policy, the date the transfer was completed shall be deemed the date in which the "alleged violation" took place.
 In the case where a Gaining Registrar alleges that a transfer should have taken place, the date in which the NACK (as defined below) was received by the Registry, shall be deemed the date in which the "alleged violation" took place.

 The WG has concluded that an extension of the statue of limitation from 6 months to 12 months could mitigate the multi-hop transfer problem while not unduly burdening legitimate transfers.
+The extension of the statute of limitation was seen by the Working Group as an important step to improve the situation of domain name holders who might be subject to fraudulent transfers.
+Since the registrar is already contractually obliged to contact Registrants on an annual basis under the Whois Data Reminder Policy (WDRP), an extension of the statute of limitations to 12 months will provide adequate assurance that registrants become more aware of a fraudulent transfer because their annual reminder email from the Registrar would no longer be sent out to them.

 The WG believes that any statute of limitations, regardless of term length, could be thwarted by hijackers, who would simply hold a domain name and sell it once the statute of limitations has expired.
 However, the WG concluded that completely removing the statue of limitation presents other problems, particularly in aftermarket sales of domain names, since buyers and sellers would find it difficult establishing clear control over a domain name.